Scalable Wavelength Arbitration for Microring-based DWDM Transceivers: Wavelength Arbitration Algorithm

 Finally, \myfigref{fig_17} compares the CAFP of the proposed RS/SSM and VT-RS/SSM under high microring FSR and tuning range variations.
-The plot suggests an interesting trend, with bands of CAFP forming around tuning ranges of \nm{3} and \nm{8}.
-These bands can be linked to the relation search failure cases illustrated in \myfigref{fig_12}(c) and (d).
-Specifically, we associate the band around \nm{3} with high FSR variation, while the band around \nm{8} would correspond to both high tuning range and FSR variations. \myfigref{fig_17}(c) and (d) show similar bands, implying a consistent trend across different target spectral orderings.
+The plot suggests an interesting trend, with regions of CAFP forming around low tuning ranges (around \nm{3}) and high tuning ranges (around \nm{8}).
+These regions can be linked to the relation search failure cases illustrated in \myfigref{fig_12}(c) and (d).
+Specifically, we associate the region around low tuning ranges with high FSR variation, while the region around high tuning ranges would correspond to both high tuning range and FSR variations. \myfigref{fig_17}(c) and (d) show similar regions, implying a consistent trend across different target spectral orderings.

 While an FSR variation of 5\% and a tuning range variation of 20\% may be unrealistically high, \myfigref{fig_17}(b) and (d) demonstrate that VT-RS/SSM still performs well under these harsh conditions.
 However, this performance comes with additional overhead, including extra steps such as aggressor Lock-to-Second and victim wavelength searches in VT-RS/SSM.
 Therefore, selecting an algorithm should be done holistically, taking into account factors such as microring variations, failure tolerance levels (yield impact), and initialization costs.